nexodus-io/nexodus/docs/user-guide.md

 ### Subnet Routers

-Typically, the Nexodus agent runs on every host that you intend to have connectivity to an Nexodus Zone.
+Typically, the Nexodus agent runs on every host that you intend to have connectivity to a Nexodus Organization.
 However, there may be some cases where you can't do that or don't want to.
-It is also possible to make a host act as a Subnet Router to provide connectivity between an Nexodus Zone and a local Subnet the host has access to.
+It is also possible to make a host act as a Subnet Router to provide connectivity between a Nexodus Organization and a host's local Subnet.

-In the following diagram, `Host X` acts as a Subnet Router, allowing all hosts within Nexodus Zone A to access `192.168.100.0/24`.
+In the following diagram, `Host X` acts as a Subnet Router, allowing all hosts within Nexodus Organization A to access `192.168.100.0/24`.

 To configure this scenario, the `nexd` agent on `Host X` must be run with the `--child-prefix` parameter.